abdulbadii/Old-TensorFlow-supporting-python-for-AVX-void-CPU/README.md

    pip install tensorflow==1.5`
    pip show tensorflow`
 ```
-Satisfying every preceding requirement should succeed producing Python and TensorFlow that is runnning smoothly on any CPU incapable of AVX instruction
+Satisfying every preceding requirement should succeed producing Python and TensorFlow that will run smoothly on a CPU void of AVX instruction

-For example, it will do
+For example it will do
 https://github.com/abdulbadii/chessboard-reader-by-old-TensorFlow-and-Python